shreya99449/Audio-Emotion-Analysis/README.md

 - Include user history tracking
 - Implement more sophisticated gender detection algorithms
 - Add audio playback on the results page

+## Technical Notes

+- Plot images are saved to the static/plots directory rather than being embedded in the session cookie to avoid size limitations
+- Voice characteristics are calculated using a combination of time-domain and frequency-domain features
+- The application is designed to gracefully handle audio files of various quality and formats